hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     determinant we attempt a spawn from.
 Only available for the UEG and read_in systems.
     The time spent in this excitation generator scales as O(Number of electrons) and the memory requirements are of O(Number of electrons times Number of basis functions).
+    ..
+        [review] AJWT: Is this actually recommended?
+What is the treatment of singles?

     This excitation generator is recommended for a single-referenced systems when doing CCMC.